Itchy Eyes: Symptoms, Causes & Treatment in Denver

 Use Eye Drops

 Symptoms like itchy eyes and dry eyes, and red eyes can often be alleviated with over-the-counter eye drops or artificial tears.
 However, these drops only help reduce symptoms temporarily, instead of dealing with the source of allergies.
-This means you may need to continue using eye drops for a long time, sometimes even at an increasing rate in order to control symptoms, and some of them can actually damage your eyes and tear ducts if overused.
+This means you may need to continue using eye drops for a long time, sometimes even at an increasing rate in order to control symptoms, and some of them can actually dry out and damage your eyes and tear ducts if overused.
 We recommend using eye drops to relieve symptoms in conjunction with prescription allergy drops or medications to eliminate allergy symptoms long term.

 Apply a Cold Compress